Academic IELTS Writing task 1 Sample 94 - Life cycle of the silkworm and the stages in the production of silk cloth

-Overall, life cycle of silkworm has four major stages which begin with eggs and end with cocoon.
-Similarly, there are four main steps in the production of silk cloth commencing with boiling into water and ending with dye process.
+Overall, the life cycle of silkworm has four major stages which begin with eggs and end with cocoon.
+Similarly, there are four main steps in the production of silk cloth commencing with boiling into the water and ending with dying process.

-Initially, life cycle of silkworms starts with eggs which are laid by bee on the mulberry leaves.
-After this stage of cycle it becomes silkworm larva on mulberry leaves.
+Initially, the life cycle of silkworms starts with eggs which are laid by bees on the mulberry leaves.
+After this stage of the cycle, it becomes silkworm larva on mulberry leaves.
 It is then developed into silk thread within 4 to 6 weeks.
-After the last main stage of life cycle it is transform into cocoon which is necessary to make a silk cloth.
+After the last main stage of the life cycle, it is transformed into cocoons, which is necessary to make a silk cloth.

 [ Written by - Tayyab Shahbaz ]